wichtounet/wichtounet.github.io/posts/2017/08/expression-templates-library-etl-11.rst

 commits.
 I'm not following the git flow way, I'd rather try to have a more linear history with one eternal development branch, rather than an useless develop branch or a load of other branches for releases.

+The documentation is a bit sparse.
+There are a few examples and the Wiki, but there still is work to be done.
+If you have questions on how to use or configure the library, please don't hesitate.

 Don't hesitate to comment this post if you have any comment on this library or any question.
 You can also open an Issue on Github if you have a problem using